What Makes a Tree Protected and How Do I Find Out

 FAQs:

-What is the consequence if I do work on a tree that is protected without permission?
+What happens if I conduct work on a protected tree without permission?

-Can I contest to a TPO or preservation order?
+Can I contest an TPO and/or preservation order?

 Conclusion